-- JSON is used as a universal data format throughout AnyLogic Cloud API and the primary format of the REST API.
+JSON is used as a universal data transfer format in all languages of AnyLogic Cloud API.
+It also serves as the primary format of the REST API.

 Objects of those classes are considered as model output only and cannot be passed in the reverse direction (from the API client to the model).